sohnryang/csed353/writeups/assn5.md

 - **Caution**: If you have no idea about above best-submission item, please refer the Assignment PDF for detailed description.

-Your benchmark results (without reordering, with reordering): [0.00, 0.00]

-Program Structure and Design of the TCPConnection:
+Program Structure and Design of the NetworkInterface:
 []

 Implementation Challenges: